Skip to main content

 7. Have fun with French tongue twisters

 Tongue twisters, or virelangues, as they are called in French, are an excellent way to practice certain sounds in a playful way.
-The useful thing about this exercise is that students can listen to the correct pronunciation first, and then record their own attempt.
-As a teacher, you can listen to these and give them feedback.
+They are effective for improving pronunciation and fluency development through interactive language learning activities.
+The useful thing about this exercise is that students can listen to the correct pronunciation first, and then record their own attempt using the audio recording tool in BookWidgets.
+As a teacher, you can listen to these recordings and provide personalized feedback.

 Exercises for French Listening skills